swnb/ocev/README.md

 }, [target])
 ```

-if you want to bind multiple events, you will have to this
+if you want to bind multiple events, you will have to do this

 ```tsx example.tsx
 useEffect(() => {